 The Private Endocrinology Service at our clinic in London

-Provided by one of the leading specialists in the field, Dr Kevin Shotliff will talk you through your hormonal problem in detail and, after diagnosis, will agree a treatment plan with you.
+Provided by one of the leading specialists in the field, Professor Kevin Shotliff will talk you through your hormonal problem in detail and, after diagnosis, will agree a treatment plan with you.
 The overall goal of treatment for endocrine disorders is to restore a normal hormone balance to control your symptoms.
 You will receive comprehensive after-care and monitoring of your condition, with appointment times to suit you, including early morning and late evening and weekends.
 To find out more, please telephone 020 7244 4200 and we will be happy to answer your questions.